What Kills Long-Distance Relationships? Common Red Flags and Solutions

 3. Unresolved Disagreements

 While conflicts in a relationship are considered normal, constant arguments that become personal attacks can harm your bond.
-Conflict resolution is more challenging in long-distance relationships.
-Disagreements may stem from different factors, such as:
+Conflict resolution is more challenging in long-distance relationships, especially if you’re fighting over text.

 • Intimacy issues